#podcast #homeowners #homebuilders

 Why we chose to podcast

-We have decided to release our discussion in a podcast format for homeowners, buyers, and sellers.
+We have decided to use an audio format for our discussion in a podcast for homeowners, buyers, and sellers.
 This not only allows us to build a deeper relationship with our customers, but also keeps our customer’s audience up to date with trends in the market.

 Our first homeowner podcast